-If you want to avoid the cost of turnovers, tap offshore software development companies!
+If you want to avoid the cost of turnover, partner with a reliable offshore software development company!
 Should a developer resign, you don’t have to go through the recruitment process all over again.
-Most offshore development companies have enough talent pool to find a quick, qualified substitute.
+Most offshore development companies have enough available talent to find a quick, qualified substitute.

 And if you’re lucky, you can find offshore companies, like Full Scale, that offer client-friendly contracts and terms.
 Learn about our Full Scale promise here:

-6. When you think you have a low product quality
+6. When you think you have an issue with product quality

-By working with a team of experts from abroad, you gain the advantage of tapping top talents worldwide to work on your product.
+By working with a team of experts from abroad, you gain the advantage of tapping top talent worldwide to work on your product.
 Ergo, minimizing costs while yielding vetted quality.